shannah98/appdensitycalculation/README.md

 ```
 ### End

-# FInding the Top Five Cities in the Philippines with the Highest Population Density using R and dplyr package
+# Finding the Top Five Cities in the Philippines with the Highest Population Density using R and dplyr package
 To calculate the population density of every city in the Philippines, we wrote the following code with the following explanation:

 ## **Step 1: Run dplyr and and extract files**